 The final part of Lee Ann Healy’s trilogy of blogs looks at ERP Systems.
 Lee Ann continues to discuss the essential elements required to achieve success within change projects.
 Focusing on ERP implementation but applicable to all business system projects, this series explains an approach to change that provides the best chance for success.

 OK so let’s assume by this point you’ve got the people and processes elements covered.
 Let’s also assume you’ve taken a robust and structured approach to the system selection phase.
 Time to focus on the implementation phase.
 I’m just going to pick out a few key points for consideration when embarking on the ERP implementation phase, and then pick up on a few Optimum-specific approaches which increase the chances of a successful implementation.

-For us the, the following points are always front of mind as we start to pull the implementation plans together:
+For us the following points are always front of mind as we start to pull the implementation plans together:

 - How do we ensure the business can continue to operate at maximum capacity through the implementation?

 - How do we ensure we minimise disruption and risk to operations through the go live?

 A bit like – how do we keep the light on whilst we change the bulb?

 A key consideration is often whether it will be a big bang approach or a phased approach.
 That is are you going to go live with all your business functions, divisions, companies, system modules etc at once ie big bang.
 Or are you going to take a phased go-live approach – which could be based on priority issue areas, complexity, geographic locations etc.